N12 – Terminating a Tenancy for Purchaser’s Own Use

 If you have a fixed-term tenancy, a notice of termination for own use can be given at any time after a purchase and sale agreement is signed, but the termination date must match with the end of the term.

-For example, you have a lease ending December 31, 2020.
-You have to honour the lease term and can serve this notice to the tenant by the end of October for a termination date of December 31st.
+For example, you have a lease ending December 31, 2024.
+You have to honour the lease term and can serve this notice to the tenant by the end of October for a termination date of December 31, 2024.

-N12 Notice for Landlord’s Own Use
+N12 Notice for Purchaser’s Own Use

 This is what the N12 notice looks like, in the next few slides, we will go through a section at a time.